Fluent Bit: Official Manual

 Troubleshooting

-I can't see metadata appended to my pod or other Kubernetes objects
+• You can't see metadata appended to your pods or other Kubernetes objects

-If you are not seeing metadata added to your kubernetes logs and see the following in your log message, then you may be facing connectivity issues with the Kubernetes API server.
+If you aren't seeing metadata added to your Kubernetes logs and see the following in your log message, then you might be facing connectivity issues with the Kubernetes API server.

 [2020/10/15 03:48:57] [ info] [filter_kube] testing connectivity with API server...